 Scientists at the medical school are conducting hundreds of clinical trials daily.
-Learn more about all Feinberg trials via the Feinberg Office of Research Clinical Trials page.
-The Department of Neurological Surgery has numerous active clinical trials.
+Learn more about our work via the Feinberg Office of Research Clinical Trials page, and find specific trials by searching for a disease or condition below.

 RELIEF: A Global Registry to Evaluate Long-Term Effectiveness of Neurostimulation Therapy for Pain (A7007)

 The purpose of this study is to compile characteristics of real-world clinical outcomes for Boston Scientific commercially approved neurostimulation systems for pain in routine clinical practic…

 The purpose of this study is to compile characteristics of real-world clinical outcomes for Boston Scientific commercially approved neurostimulation systems for pain in routine clinical practice, when used according to the applicable Directions for Use and to evaluate the economic value and technical performance of Boston Scientific commercially approved neurostimulation systems for pain in routine clinical practice.

 -Study candidate is scheduled to be trialed, on-label, with a commercially approved Boston Scientific neurostimulation system for pain, per local directions for use